 Entitled ‘Reducing Waste in Design and Manufacturing’ and chaired by Professor Russell, the panel will bring together industry partners to discuss different approaches to reducing waste at each stage of the product design and manufacturing process.

 Waste is one of the biggest issues facing the global fashion and textile industry and its reduction is vital to creating a more sustainable future for the sector.
-Sustainability and circular economies are a key theme of Future Fashion Factory’s research, on which we are collaborating with businesses across our network.
+Sustainability and circular economies are key themes of Future Fashion Factory’s research, on which we are collaborating with businesses across our network.

 Among the speakers confirmed for the panel is Julie Roberts, Marketing Manager at AW Hainsworth.
-The Leeds woollen mill recently published its first sustainability report, setting out its approach to topics from the provenance of its fibres to support for its workforce.
+The Leeds woollen mill recently published its first sustainability report, setting out its approach to topics from the provenance of its fibres to support its workforce.

-After receiving funding through our first funding call, AW Hainsworth collaborated with Yorkshire Textiles to develop its New Heritage Cloth project – an opportunity to trial a new service offering short runs of bespoke cloth, reducing waste and offering new opportunities for fashion designers to access bespoke fabric.
+After receiving funding through our first funding call, AW Hainsworth collaborated with Yorkshire Textiles to develop its New Heritage Cloth project – an opportunity to trial a new service offering short runs of bespoke cloth, reducing waste, and offering new opportunities for fashion designers to access bespoke fabric.

 James Appleyard, Sales Director at Deluxe Beds, will take part in the panel and share the company’s approach to reducing waste through product design.

-Completing the panel is Lucy Blackley, founder and CEO of Bombyx PLM.
+Completing the panel is Lucy Blackley, founder, and CEO of Bombyx PLM.